domRiddle/ASF/FAQ.md

 - **You can automatically mark new items as received** (`DismissInventoryNotifications` feature).
 Idling with ASF will result in your account receiving new card drops.
 You already know that this is going to happen, so let ASF clear that useless notification for you, ensuring that only important things will raise your attention.
 Of course, only if you want to.

 - **You can automatically receive cards from Steam events** (`AutoSteamSaleEvent` feature).
 ASF allows you to automate going through discovery queue and voting in Steam Awards during Steam sale, of course only if you'd like to make use of that.
-This saves enormous amount of time each day while Steam sale is on, and ensure that you'll never miss your daily card drops again.
+This saves enormous amount of time each day while Steam sale is on, and ensures that you'll never miss your daily card drops again.

 - **You can customize preferred farming order** (`FarmingOrder` feature).
 Perhaps you want to idle your newly bought games first?
 Or your oldest ones?
 According to number of card drops?
 Badge levels you already crafted?
 Played hours?
 Alphabetically?
 According to AppIDs?
 Or maybe fully random?
 That's entirely up to you to decide.